aboutcode-org/vulnerablecode/docs/source/tutorial_add_new_importer.rst

 implement an importer.
 A lot of internal sausage about importers could be found inside the :file:`vulnerabilites/importer.py` file.
-Make sure to go through :ref:`importer-concepts` before you begin writing one.
+Make sure to go through :ref:`importer-overview` before you begin writing one.

 TL;DR
 -------